Xlerq/Xlerq/README.md

 ## About Me

 - I am a Data Science student from Poland.
-- I like building things in Rust and keeping my workflow terminal-first.
+- I like building things in Rust for my own use.
-- I spend a very normal amount of time ricing Arch Linux and tweaking my setup.
+- I spend abnormal amount of time ricing Arch Linux and tweaking my setup.
 - I enjoy the overlap between code, data, and clean Linux environments.

 ## GitHub Stats